 “No,” I lied, ignoring the knot that had formed in my stomach while listening to Meredith’s raspy voice.

 It became apparent very fast that I would need a flashlight like Meredith’s if I was to survive living here.
 I tripped on every other step, ran into walls in the hallway, and stubbed my toe on doorframes as I struggled to turn on the lights.
 I finally gave up and felt my way to the bed, collapsing gratefully into the soft mattress.
-I fell asleep easily, although my night was far from restful.
+I fell asleep easily, though my night was far from restful.
 My dreams were full of scraping whispers, shadows pacing the hallways, scratching at my bedroom door.

 My alarm rang far too soon.
 It was with great difficulty that I dragged myself out from under the heavy black covers to meet the still-dark morning.